Sexual MisconductSexual Misconduct Policy

 - In order to give effective consent, one must be of legal age, which is 17 in New York state.

-*Students who believe they are a victim of sexual misconduct are encouraged to notify the Office of Campus Safety, the Office of Residence Life, or the Office of Student Affairs.
+*Students who believe they are a victim of sexual misconduct are encouraged to notify the Office of Campus Safety, the Office of Student Life & College Engagement, or the Office of Student Affairs.

 What should someone do if they feel they are a victim of sexual misconduct?